gittarunsg/Project-2/README.md

 ---

-**Author**: Sai Vijay Ragav
+**Author**: Tarun S
 **Course**: Tools in Data Science (TDS) **Institution**: IIT Madras

-For questions or issues, please open an issue on the [GitHub repository](https://github.com/saivijayragav/LLM-Analysis-TDS-Project-2).
+For questions or issues, please open an issue on the [GitHub repository](https://github.com/gittarunsg/Project-2/).